couchbase/kv_engine/docs/ExternalAuthProvider.md

 ## Authentication request

-memcached will send `AuthRequest` with the following payload
+memcached will send `Authenticate` with the following payload

     {
       "step" : false,